lucasnorruva/ENTv4/src/docs/api.md

 ## GraphQL API

 In addition to our REST API, we offer a GraphQL endpoint for more flexible data queries.
+This is ideal for complex data retrieval, such as fetching a product along with its full compliance history and nested materials in a single request.

 - **Endpoint**: `/api/graphql`
 - **Method**: `POST`